ruthpohrp/tp/docs/DeveloperGuide.md

 A `TimeSlot` can be compared to another `TimeSlot` and this is done **only** using their `startTime` fields.

+### CommandSummaryCommand - Jacob
+#### Description

+The `CommandSummaryCommand` class is a command that opens a pop-up window containing a Command Summary of DukePro(f)'s possible commands.

+#### Implementation

+This implementation of this command adds another parameter `showCommands` (which has a default value of `false`) to the constructor of `CommandResult`.

+When the command `command_summary` is input by the user, `LogicManager` parses the input and returns a `CommandSummaryCommand`.
+The `execute` method is called with the `showCommands` parameter being set to `true`.
+This causes `MainWindow` to execute the `handleCommandSummary` method, which opens the Command Summary Page.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation